Relative Hilbert Scheme of Points: Projective Plane and One line

-The first type of relations are obtained by moving the points with support in $\PP^2 \setminus D$ to the first bubble.
-We can do this procedure when in a cohomology class we have a point supported on a point or a line which are not contained in $D$.
-In the first case, when the support is a point, we pick a line in $\PP^2$ that passes trough this point and move this point along it.
+The first type of relations is obtained by moving the points with support in $\PP^2 \setminus D$ to the first bubble.
+Given a cohomology class with a point supported on a zero-cycle $p$ or a line $\ell\neq D$.
+In the first case we pick a line in $\PP^2$ that passes through $p$ and move this point along it.
 This family has a natural projection to $\PO$ which is given by the locus of support of this point.
 This gives us a family over $\PO$ with fiber over zero being the class that we started with, and as we go toward infinity the point moves toward the special divisor.

-In the second case the point is supported on a line.
-We denote this line by $\ell$ and the intersection of this line with the special divisor by $p$.
-The projectivized tangent space at $p$ is $\PO$ and so we can rotate $\ell$ around $p$ in this $\PO$.
-This way we get a family over $\PO$ with fiber over zero being equal to the cohomology class that we started with, and the fiber over infinity being a class with that point being supported in the first bubble.